pangiole/akka-wamp/docs/messages.md

 It is the message your client application sends to the router to request a new session being opened with the given realm attached plus additional details.
 It can be constructed passing the following parameters:

 * ``realm``
   It is the realm identifier given as [URI](https://tools.ietf.org/html/draft-oberstet-hybi-tavendo-wamp-02#section-5.1.1).
-By default, Akka Wamp sends ``akka.wamp.realm``
+By default, Akka Wamp sends ``default.realm``

 * ``details``
    It is a dictionary of additional details.
 By default, Akka Wamp makes a dictionary with all possible client roles its supports: